Flaconi/kafka-connect-sns/README.md

 }
 ```

-The sink connector configuration would then include the additional fields:
+The sink connector configuration would then include the additional fields if not provided via environment variables:

 ```
   sns.credentials.provider.class=de.flaconi.kafka.connect.auth.AWSAssumeRoleCredentialsProvider